Academic year 2022/23

 • at state-funded schools and colleges or independent schools in England; more details set out in Annex A of the Methodology.

 Qualifications are grouped into A level (subset of Academic), applied general, and tech level exam cohorts at level 3, and technical certificates at level 2.
 Applied general, tech level and technical certificates are ‘vocational and technical qualifications’ (VTQs).
 Students can be reported in more than one exam cohort.
-Further detail on the cohorts is available in 16 to 18 accountability headline measures: technical guide.
+Further detail on the cohorts is available in 16 to 18 accountability headline measures: technical guide (opens in a new tab).

 Most exam cohorts show an increase in numbers this year, except the Tech level cohort